-Megan Pisors ’07 is playing Hope Caldwell in Urinetown the Musical at the Eagle Theatre in Hammonton, NJ.
-Also in the cast is WCU theatre alum, Beth Serowsky.
+Megan Pisors ’07 can be seen in Young Frankenstein at The Ritz Theatre in New Jersey.
 All of her past and upcoming projects are on MeganPisors.com.

 Lauren Quattrone ’11 is currently teaching at and managing First Position Dance Arts in Ardmore in addition to teaching at The Dance Center in West Chester.
 Lauren is a proud member of Indigenous Pitch Dance Collective (IPDC), a non-profit organization that travels to help children that have suffered from socio-economic and/or natural disasters and is currently dancing with the Roger Lee Dance Company in Philadelphia.

 Tammy Russell '01 is a coach, choreographer and instructor at the Russell's Dance and Baton Studio, with several locations in PA.

 Mike Thatcher '09 is spending this summer with the Texas Shakespeare Festival cast in Cymbeline, Noises Off and My Fair Lady.
-Thatcher spent last summer in Williamsburg, VA as part of the Virginia Shakespeare Festival.
-He has been cast in both Richard III and A Midsummer Night's Dream.
+Thatcher spent last summer in Williamsburg, VA as part of the Virginia Shakespeare Festival cast in both Richard III and A Midsummer Night's Dream.